-We assist companies to list on the USA and Canada Stock Exchanges.
-We will provide the teams (auditors, accountants, attorneys, brokers, market makers etc.) to manage the entire listing process of your company from start to finish.
+We assist companies to list on the OTC and or NASDAQ.
+We will provide the teams (auditors, accountants, attorneys, brokers, market makers, etc.) to manage the entire listing process of your company from start to finish.

-You will be able to raise more funds to expand your business after the successful listing of your company via a private placement.
-As a listed company, you may increase your company's profile and access to funds globally.
+You will be able to raise more funds to expand your business after the successful listing of your company.

 WHY GO PUBLIC?